 - Begins as an adult

-Researchers are still studying the underlying causes of persistent stuttering.
+Researchers continue to study the underlying causes of developmental stuttering.
 A combination of factors may be involved.
-Possible causes of persistent stuttering include:
+Possible causes of developmental stuttering include:

 - Abnormalities in speech motor control.
-Some evidence indicates that abnormalities in speech motor control, such as timing, sensory and motor coordination, are implicated.
+Some evidence indicates that abnormalities in speech motor control, such as timing, sensory and motor coordination, may be involved.

 - Genetics.
 Stuttering tends to run in families.
-It appears that stuttering can result from inherited (genetic) abnormalities in the language centers of the brain.
+It appears that stuttering can result from inherited (genetic) abnormalities.

 - Having relatives who stutter.
 Stuttering tends to run in families.